cryptonoteclub/Galactum/README.md

 Serveur Telegram: https://t.me/galactum

-Do not hesitate to contact us : support@galactum.site
+Do not hesitate to contact us for any ideas of projects or collaborations : support@galactum.site

 ### On ubuntu: